Michael Hornby

 Michael Charles St John Hornby (2 January 1899 – 7 December 1987) was vice chairman of WHSmith, the British retail chain, for over 20 years.

 Michael Charles St John Hornby was the son of St John Hornby and his wife Cicely Rachel Emily Barclay.
 In 1934, he purchased Pusey House near Faringdon in Berkshire (now Oxfordshire) where he subsequently lived.

 He was vice chairman of WHSmith, the British retail chain from 1944 to 1965.

 In 1960, following the verdict in favour of Penguin Books and the subsequent publication of Lady Chatterley's Lover, Hornby commented, "It will be stocked but it will not be on display.
 You will have to ask for it."

-He married Nicolette Joan Ward (d.
-1988), the daughter of Captain Hon.
+He married Nicolette Joan Ward (died 1988), the daughter of Captain Hon.
 Cyril Augustus Ward and Baroness Irene de Brienen, the granddaughter of the 1st Earl of Dudley, on 15 November 1928.
 They lived at Pusey House, Faringdon, Berkshire, and had children: